 While Iceland is a popular destination and you might encounter some crowds while hunting for the aurora there, it’s also one of the most stunning landscapes on earth.
 With the aurora dancing overhead, you might just think you’ve been transported to another planet entirely!

 In this guide, you’ll find everything you need to know to see the aurora in Iceland, weather permitting.
-While we can’t make any guarantees, if you use these tips and go to these places and the aurora is out, you’ll hopefully have an unforgettable experience seeing the northern lights in Iceland.
+While I can’t make any guarantees, if you use these tips and go to these places and the aurora is out, you’ll hopefully have an unforgettable experience seeing the northern lights in Iceland.

 What are the Northern Lights?